coreos/tectonic-docs/Documentation/install/vmware/vmware-terraform.md

 $ terraform apply \
   ../../platforms/vmware
 ```
-Shortly after running `terraform apply` master machines will appear on Tectonic console.
+After running `terraform apply` master machines will appear in Tectonic Console.
 This change may take several minutes.

-Make sure to add the new Controller nodes' IP addresses in DNS for `tectonic_vmware_controller_domain` variable or update the Load balancer to include new Controller nodes.
+Make sure to add the new Controller nodes' IP addresses in DNS for `tectonic_vmware_controller_domain` variable or update the load balancer to include new Controller nodes.

 ## Known issues and workarounds

-See the [troubleshooting][troubleshooting] document for workarounds for bugs that are being tracked
+See the [troubleshooting][troubleshooting] document for workarounds for bugs that are being tracked.

 ## Delete the cluster